 Open Your Mind to Disrupt Things

 Many point to incremental innovation, small changes, and little bits.
 Improving their products, making them better.
-While that’s always good, and there’s nothing wrong with that, incremental innovation will not save your company, nor will it kill your company.
+While that’s always good, and nothing wrong with that, incremental innovation will not save your company, nor will it kill your company.
 Incremental innovation is safe.

 Others go back to Clayton Christensen’s Innovator’s Dilemma: Unless you disrupt yourself, someone is going to do it to you.
 Innovation is disruption, and it always comes from without, unless you let it, help it, encourage it, to come from within.